How do changes affect the balance of an ecosystem?

 How can ecosystem balance be restored through management?

 Bears and wolves were previously removed from ecosystems in Europe and North America as they were a hazard to people and their cattle.
-However, removing these carnivores led to a population explosion of rabbits and deer who removed vegetation, stipping the soil bare, which led to soil erosion.
+However, removing these carnivores led to a population explosion of rabbits and deer who removed vegetation, stripping the soil bare, which led to soil erosion.
 This disrupted the natural balance of the ecosystem.

 ‘Rewilding’ or ‘ecosystem restoration’ has been used to restore ecosystem balance.
 In 1995, grey wolves were reintroduced to Yellowstone National Park in the USA to return balance to the ecosystem.
 Since the removal of wolves from the ecosystem in the 1920s, the elk population boomed along with other large prey animals.
 The number of elk and other large prey animals increased, so they gathered in large herds along valley bottoms and meadows, overgrazing new-growth vegetation.
 This caused a significant change in the ecosystem as deciduous woody plant species such as upland aspen and riparian cottonwood became severely diminished.